TheProctors/QuizMaster/PROCESS.md

 ### What constitutes "done"

 We define done in two ways.
-The first is in relation to user stories.
-A user story is done when:
+The first is in relation to user stories in the production GitHub repository.
+First requirements of “DONE”:
 • The hypothetical user in the story can successfully complete the desired action.

-• For example, if the user story is “As a user, I want to use a link to visit the HTML home page for the Quiz Master site,” this story is “done” when we have a static page link that takes the user to a HTML page with CSS.

 • The user story or the desired feature can be executed via the production branch by a user.

-The second definition applies to general site/sprint requirements.
-Done in this case means the task has no more work to be done and has been submitted.
-For example, part of a sprint requirement was creating a flyer to attract users.
-This task was considered done when it was submitted to the professor and put onto GitHub.
-In general, tasks under this umbrella should meet these criteria:

 • The code is error free when run in the testing branch.
 • The code is well commented/documented.
 • The code has been reviewed by another team member.
 • The code is implemented in the production branch and the production branch runs as intended.
 • The production branch is deployed to the product firebase hosting site.
+• The user stories are demoed before deploying to the production site.

+The second definition is in relation to user stories in the testing GitHub repository.
+When the project’s structure needs to be redone for the production repository, then “DONE” is defined in the following ways:

+Second requirements of “DONE”:
+• The user stories are demoed before the team and deployed to a testing firebase URL using the testing repository.
+• The Testing project should have Firebase Deployment, Node, Express, MongoDB connected.
+• The user stories are working properly inside of the testing project ready to demo to the professor.